Wonsan: Sinphyong-Kumgang Scenic Site

 The Sinphyong-Kumgang Scenic Site is located on the Ahobiryong mountain range that extends to the central region of Korea.

 Its development began in December 2009 and was completed in four years.

 It is located 124 km from Pyongyang, and the total site area is 1820 hectares.

 Sinphyong-Kumgang Scenic Site has a total of 70 attractions, including Okryudaegol, Namgang Chongsokjong, Tanphunggol, Kumgang Waterfall Valley, Tohwa Cave, and Nounphogol.
-Visitors to this place appreciate the unique natural scenery of spring, summer, autumn and winter.
+Visitors to this place appreciate the natural scenery of spring, summer, autumn, and winter.

 Ullim Falls

 At 75 metres high, Ullim Falls is one of the most famous waterfalls in Korea.
 It is so called due to the sound of the waterfall that shakes the valley and travels far.

 The water of the fall originates in the Masikryong Mountains and 20-25 cubic metres of water falls down per second in the middle of a steep cliff.
 Below the falls is a pond, which is 1.5 metres in depth and 30 metres in radius.

 It is a favoured cultural recreation ground.

 Other famous scenic sites near Wonsan include Chongsokchon and Mt.
 Kŭmgang.
 The German Church is the former church of the Tokwon abbey, now used by the Wonsan University of Agriculture.